geekboxzone/mmallow_docs_source.android.com/src/faqs.md

 the 1.6 CDD only allows cell phones, but the 2.1 CDD allows devices to omit telephony hardware, allowing for non-phone devices such as tablet-style music players to be compatible.
-As we make these changes, we will also augment Android Market to allow developers to retain control over where their apps are available.
-To continue the telephony example, an app that manages SMS text messages would not be useful on a media player, so Android Market allows the developer to restrict that app exclusively to phone devices.
+As we make these changes, we will also augment Google Play to allow developers to retain control over where their apps are available.
+To continue the telephony example, an app that manages SMS text messages would not be useful on a media player, so Google Play allows the developer to restrict that app exclusively to phone devices.

-### If my device is compatible, does it automatically have access to Android Market and branding? ###
+### If my device is compatible, does it automatically have access to Google Play and branding? ###

-Android Market is a service operated by Google.
-Achieving compatibility is a prerequisite for obtaining access to the Android Market software and branding.
+Google Play is a service operated by Google.
+Achieving compatibility is a prerequisite for obtaining access to the Google Play software and branding.
-Device manufacturers should contact Google to obtain access to Android Market.
+Device manufacturers should contact Google to obtain access to Google Play.

-### If I am not a manufacturer, how can I get Android Market? ###
+### If I am not a manufacturer, how can I get Google Play? ###

-Android Market is only licensed to handset manufacturers shipping devices.
+Google Play is only licensed to handset manufacturers shipping devices.
 For questions about specific cases, contact android-partnerships@google.com.

 ### How can I get access to the Google apps for Android, such as Maps? ###